-- name (str) Name of the group. - neurons (int or array-like) Desired number of neurons or list of the neurons indices. - ntype (int, optional (default: 1)) Type of the neurons : 1 for excitatory, -1 for inhibitory. - neuron\model (str; optional (default: None)) Name of a neuron model in NEST. - neuron\param (dict, optional (default: None)) Parameters for neuron\model in the NEST simulator.
-If None, default parameters will be used.
+- neurons (int or array-like) Desired number of neurons or list of the neurons indices. - name (str) Name of the group. - neuron\type (int, optional (default: 1)) Type of the neurons : 1 for excitatory, -1 for inhibitory. - neuron\model (str; optional (default: None)) Name of a neuron model in NEST. - neuron\param (dict, optional (default: None)) Parameters for neuron\model in the NEST simulator.
+If None, default parameters will be used. - replace (bool, optional (default: False)) Whether to override previous exiting meta group with same name.